Genaro García Luna Explained

 Criminal Charge:Drug trafficking, organized crime, false statements

-Genaro García Luna (born July 10, 1968) is a former Mexican government official, engineer, and convicted drug trafficker.
-He served as Secretary of Public Security in the federal cabinet of Felipe Calderón.
+Genaro García Luna (born July 10, 1968) is a Mexican former government official and convicted drug trafficker.
+From 2006 to 2012, he served as Secretary of Public Security during the administration of Felipe Calderón.
 He was later found to have used his high-ranking role to favor the Sinaloa Cartel to engage in drug-trafficking activities during the Mexican drug war.

 Early life and education

 García Luna was born in Mexico City.
-He completed his master's degree in business (MBA) from the University of Miami in May 2015.
-He holds a B.Sc. in Mechanical Engineering from the Autonomous Metropolitan University (UAM) and a Diploma in Strategic Planning from the Accountancy and Administration Faculty of the National Autonomous University of Mexico (UNAM).
+He holds a B.Sc. in Mechanical Engineering from the Autonomous Metropolitan University (UAM) and a Diploma in Strategic Planning from the Accountancy and Administration Faculty of the National Autonomous University of Mexico (UNAM).[5]
+He completed a Master of Business Administration (MBA) from the University of Miami in May 2015.

 Career